Belize: Climate

 Hurricanes have played key—and devastating—roles in Belizean history.
 In 1931, an unnamed hurricane destroyed over two-thirds of the buildings in Belize City and killed more than 1,000 people.
 In 1955, Hurricane Janet levelled the northern town of Corozal.
 Only six years later, Hurricane Hattie struck the central coastal area of the country, with winds in excess of 300 km/h and 4 m storm tides.
 The devastation of Belize City for the second time in thirty years prompted the relocation of the capital some 80 km inland to the planned city of Belmopan.

 In 1978, Hurricane Greta caused more than US$25 million in damage along the southern coast.
 In 2000, Hurricane Keith, the wettest tropical cyclone in the nation's record, stalled, and hit the nation as a Category 4 storm on 1 October, causing 19 deaths and at least $280 million in damage.
 Soon after, on 9 October 2001, Hurricane Iris made landfall at Monkey River Town as a 145 mph Category 4 storm.
 The storm demolished most of the homes in the village, and destroyed the banana crop.
 In 2007, Hurricane Dean made landfall as a Category 5 storm only 25 mi north of the Belize–Mexico border.
 Dean caused extensive damage in northern Belize.

 In 2010, Belize was directly affected by the Category 2 Hurricane Richard, which made landfall approximately 20 mi south-southeast of Belize City at around 00:45 UTC on 25 October 2010.
 The storm moved inland towards Belmopan, causing estimated damage of BZ$33.8 million ($17.4 million 2010 USD), primarily from damage to crops and housing.
 The most recent hurricane to make landfall in Belize was Hurricane Lisa in 2022.
+Extreme weather events, such as hurricanes and floods, have become more frequent and intense due to climate change.